sevajal/holbertonschool-AirBnB_clone/README.md

 * Create the first abstracted storage engine of the project: File storage.
 * Create all unittests to validate all the classes and storage engine.
 * Create the command interpreter.

+## Command Interpreter:
+> The console allow us to create the data model, manage objects and store and persist objects to a file (JSON file).
+Some examples:
+* Create a new object (ex: a new User or a new Place).
+* Retrieve an object from a file, a database etc…
+* Do operations on objects (count, compute stats, etc…).
+* Update attributes of an object.
+* Destroy an object.

+>The first piece is to manipulate the storage system.
+This storage engine will give us an abstraction between “Our objects” and “How they are stored and persisted”.
+This means: from our console code (the command interpreter itself) and from the front-end and RestAPI we will build later, we won’t have to pay attention (take care) of how our objects are stored.
+This abstraction will also allow us to change the type of storage easily without updating all of our codebase.

+>The console will be a tool to validate this storage engine.

+### How to start it:
+### How to use it:
+### Examples:

+## How can you report an error or solve a question?
+> You can contact to authors sending a message through github accounts or an email to Jhojan Perlaza <4739@holbertonschool.com> or to Sebastian Carvajal <4574@holbertonschool.com>